 Harit Talwar, head of Marcus by Goldman Sachs, also spoke about the importance of trust in finance:

-“Trust in financial services is very important.
+“Trust in financial services marketing is very important.
 70% of millennials would rather visit their dentist than their bank branch.
 So, to build trust, you have to have products and experiences which are on the side of the consumer.
 And you have to make it simple and transparent.”

 If you can build trust with your customers, it will greatly help the long-term success of your brand.
 Be honest, be transparent, and keep your customers first.
 They’ll thank you for it with loyalty and increased sales.